Acne Scar Laser Treatment & Removal

 Dr Hussein’s treatments constitute laser skin surgery.
 They are not aesthetic medical treatments performed by medispas or low level cosmetic medical practices.
 The treatment will give the highest degree of improvement in acne scarring but needs to be performed in a medically controlled environment under special types of local anaesthetic (potent topical anaesthetic gels or tumescent local anaesthesia).
 Undergoing this type of treatment usually requires in the region of 10days recovery time.
 Redness of the skin can continue for several weeks but this can be camouflaged with make-up.

 He also uses multiple adjunctive techniques such as:

 - Full Field Subcision (Taylor Liberator) of acne scars under local/tumescent anaesthesia

 - TCA CROSS (Chemical Reconstruction of Skin Scars)

-There are a myriad of treatments that are available for the treatment of acne scarring but unfortunately most of these are mild low-grade aesthetic/beauty therapy treatments.
+There is a myriad of treatments that are available for the treatment of acne scarring but unfortunately, most of these are mild low-grade aesthetic/beauty therapy treatments.
 This section of Dr Hussein’s website is designed to give you specialist advice on the issue of acne scarring and help you to make an informed choice about treatment.

 Not all laser is the same